talhatallat/Weight-Measurement-System/README.md

 ![image](https://user-images.githubusercontent.com/73076876/137648375-917eb388-096d-4ec2-8731-41f1f0d639b2.png)

-**Project instructions**
+# Project Instructions

-Step 1: Apply weight to the load cell
+        * Step 1: Apply weight to the load cell

-Step 2: Length of bar will change and that will effect the strain gauge Step 3: The change in the strain gauge will vary the resistance Step 4: As the resistance of the four strain gauges vary the output of the Wheatstone bridge will vary accordingly Step 5: The output from the Wheatstone bridge will be amplified using a differential amplifier Step 6: The output of the operational amplifier is inputted into an analogue to digital converter (Arduino Nano) which converts the voltage into digital units (DU)
+        * Step 2: Length of bar will change and that will effect the strain gauge

+        * Step 3: The change in the strain gauge will vary the resistance

+        * Step 4: As the resistance of the four strain gauges vary the output of the Wheatstone bridge will vary accordingly

+        * Step 5: The output from the Wheatstone bridge will be amplified using a differential amplifier

+        * Step 6: The output of the operational amplifier is inputted into an analogue to digital converter (Arduino Nano) which converts the voltage into digital units (DU)

-Step 7: The digital units are then rescaled to be converted into mass (kg)
+        * Step 7: The digital units are then rescaled to be converted into mass (kg)

 # Wheatstone Bridge